-- Follow medical guidance on baby shots and well baby check ups
+- Follow medical guidance on immunizations and well-child check ups.

-- Give baby lots of tummy time when you are watching him and limit time in swings, bouncers or infant seats
+- Allow tummy time as often as possible when you are watching him and limit time in swings, bouncers or infant seats.

 How can grandparents help?

 Grandparents are often an important source of support, information and guidance that parents turn to when learning how to care for their children.
 However, many of these safe sleep practices may be different from what grandparents did with their own children and what was thought best at that time.
-Yet grandparents know that new research knowledge teaches us better ways to do things.
-Grandparents can help keep their grandchildren “safe to sleep” by following these safe sleep practices when caring for their grandchildren themselves but as importantly by encouraging their children to follow safe sleep practices too.
+Grandparents can help keep their grandchildren “safe to sleep” by following these safe sleep practices when caring for their grandchildren and encouraging their children to follow safe sleep practices too.
 Check out more resources to reduce the risk.

 What should all child care providers and parents know about safe sleep regulations for licensed care?